Starter (Call For Applications)

 28/11/2018 - 02/02/2018

-At National Theatre of Scotland, we recognise that one of the best ways an artist can learn and develop their practice, skills and networks is through the active process of making work.
+We recognise that one of the best ways an artist can learn and develop their practice, skills and networks is through the active process of making work.
 And nothing beats dedicated budget, time, space and support in fostering the development of a new idea.

 This opportunity is open to artists across art forms (including theatre, music, sound, movement, film, visual art, story-telling, spoken word etc), who wish to explore a new or existing bold and vital live performance idea that moves forward their practice and career.